 All orders received prior to Dec.
 1 will be filled by a random drawing.
 Those received after Dec.
 1 are processed daily with first-choice preference given when available.
 All orders for tickets should include a check and a self-addressed, stamped envelope.

-Celebrating its 46th anniversary Schmeckfest � a "tasting festival" � started in 1959 as a one-time event by the Freeman Academy and Junior College Women's Auxiliary to celebrate its 10th anniversary.
+Schmeckfest � a "tasting festival" � was started in 1959 as a one-time, one-day event by the Freeman Academy and Junior College Women's Auxiliary to celebrate its 10th anniversary.
 It featured the favorite dishes of the Mennonite people who immigrated to the area from Russia in the 1870s.

 Proceeds from Schmeckfest go to benefit Freeman Academy, a Christian, co-educational middle and high school affiliated with Mennonite churches in the area established in 1900.